Identifying problems in Windows Device Manager

 Remove all devices with an exclamation mark and any "Other devices" from Device Manager by highlighting them and pressing the delete key on the keyboard.
 Once they have all been removed, reboot the computer and allow Windows to re-detect the devices.

 If after rebooting the computer, the Device Manager remains the same, Windows is not installing the devices because it lacks the proper driver support.
-You need to download the latest drivers for that device or use the original installation disc that came with the hardware, if available.
+You need to download the latest drivers for that device or use the original installation disc that came with the hardware.

 The device has been disabled, removed, or Windows is unable to locate the device.